Post Office vs LIC: Best Government-Backed Saving Plan for You

 There’s no one-size-fits-all answer to Post Office vs LIC—because both cater to different financial goals.

-• If your primary goal is wealth creation, capital safety, and moderate returns with flexible investment options, go with Post Office saving schemes.
+• If your primary goal is wealth creation, capital safety, and moderate returns with flexible investment options, go with post office saving schemes.

 • If your goal includes protecting your family’s future while building a savings corpus over the long term, then LIC policies are a solid bet.